 What if people in the Brightmoor neighborhood – kids, teenagers and adults – could have free access to 3D printers, welding equipment, cameras, editing programs, art supplies, art classes, business workshops, design seminars and more?

-Working with Brightmoor community partners, the Penny W. Stamps School of Art and Design, and Detroit Community Schools, we envision the Brightmoor Maker Space as a place for residents, particularly young people, to improve their making skills, develop intergenerational connections, and nurture community revitalization.
-The space will also help youth explore paths to college and/or a profession.
+Working with Brightmoor community partners, the Penny W. Stamps School of Art and Design, and Detroit Community Schools, the Brightmoor Maker Space is a place for residents, particularly young people, to improve their making skills, develop intergenerational connections, and nurture community revitalization.